-Individuals who helped or participated in certain substantive aspects of the project or work (e.g., technical services staff), but whose contributions were not of sufficient extent to be listed as co-authors, should be appropriately acknowledged, usually in an Acknowledgements section.
+Individuals who helped or participated in certain substantive aspects of the project or work (e.g., technical services staff), but whose contributions were not of sufficient extent to be listed as co-authors, should be appropriately acknowledged, usually in an Acknowledgments section.

 Authors must declare their responsibility for the entire content of the manuscript and may indicate the individual contributions of each author, if applicable.
-The author contribution statement should appear on the title page before the Reference section as the following default statement: All authors have accepted responsibility for the entire content of this manuscript and approved its submission. or The author has accepted responsibility for the entire content of this manuscript and approved its submission.

-If required for submission, submit the "Template for Ethical and Legal Declarations" file that asks you to comment on Author Contribution.
-Provide the same information here as in the manuscript.
-Make sure that the information in the manuscript matches the information in the template.
+The author contribution statement should be provided in the required Template for Ethical and Legal Declarations file that asks you to comment on Author Contribution.